-The total amount of fees paid to or receivable by the auditors, Grant Thornton Malaysia PLT, as remuneration for their services as auditors of the Group and the Company for the financial year ended 31 December 2023 are amounted to RM544,000 and RM87,000 respectively.
+The total amount of fees paid to or payable to the auditors, Grant Thornton Malaysia PLT and its member firms as remunerations for their services rendered, by the Group and by the Company for the financial year ended 31 December 2024 are amounted to RM1,704,900 and RM1,085,000 respectively.
 Further details are disclosed in Note 33 to the Financial Statements.